Hive or ClickUp? Honest 2026 Comparison After Testing Both

 Massive feature set Steeper learning curve

-Better value at entry tiers Can feel overwhelming for simple teams
+Better value at lower tiers Can feel overwhelming for simpler teams

 ClickUp Brain is strong AI Mobile app performance issues